littensy/reflex/docs/docs/advanced-guides/server-client-sync.md

 You can use the `beforeDispatch` option to filter or modify actions before they are sent to the client.
 This is useful if you have sensitive data you don't want to share between clients, or if you want to prevent certain actions from being dispatched to the client.

-This example will prevent the `sensitive` action from being dispatched to the client if the player's UserId is not the first argument:
+This example will prevent the `sensitive` action from being dispatched to the client if the player's Name is not the first argument:

 <Tabs groupId="languages">
 <TabItem value="TypeScript" default>